-Did you know that in 2015, Olmsted Township recycled over 800 tons of recyclable materials and that over 700 tons of yard waste was composted?
+In 2017 Olmsted Township recycled over 1,100 tons of recyclable materials compared to 800 tons in 2015 and over 1,000 tons of yard waste was composted compared to 700 tons of composted yard waste in 2015.
 This was a result of resident participation in the curbside recycling component of Republic Waste’s weekly refuse collection.
 Curbside recycling includes the pickup of aluminum, steel/bi-metal cans, plastic, glass and newspaper items.
 (See the Republic Services link below for details.)

 The Department of Public Service hopes to see ever-increasing levels of local involvement by the Township in years ahead.
 We welcome any suggestions that would improve these efforts and make recycling a success for everyone!